smart-on-fhir/health-cards/docs/index.md

 ### Presentation Protocol Details

 The process begins with a QR code or `openid://` link.
-The only differences are:
+The only differences from the SIOP workflow for connecting to an Issuer are:

 1. The SIOP Request Object includes a `claims` object asking for relevant Verifiable Credentials to be included in the response: